 Let’s dive in!

-Anne of Green Gables Books in Order
+Anne of Green Gables Books in Order: How to Read the Series

 You see this with other series, too, such The Chronicles of Narnia